 Preparing a will lets you choose an executor.
-This is a person who carries out the instructions in the will.
-They locate all of your property, pay any debts and funeral costs, prepare the final tax return, and distribute the rest of the estate as the will specifies.
+This is the person who carries out the instructions in the will.
+They arrange the funeral, locate all of your property, pay any debts, prepare the final tax return, and distribute the rest of the estate as the will specifies.
 It's an important job, and by making a will you can pick someone you trust to handle the role.

 Without a will, those close to you will be left guessing about what you would have wanted.
 With no proof of your wishes, the law kicks in.
-Your property is divvied up according to rules set out in the Wills, Estates and Succession Act.
+Your property is divvied up according to rules set out in this BC law.

 The law may not reflect your wishes about who you want to inherit your property.
 For example: